 production applicants must have prior experience and a strong interest in dance

 production.
-Production Interns must be on campus July 3-August 12.
-Five internships are available.
+Production Interns must be on campus July 2-August 11.
+Four positions are available.

 experience in all facets of archival documentation.
 The focus of the